 Today Keith is a regular guest on Fox Business, CNBC Asia, and BNN, and his writings have been featured in The Wall Street Journal, WIRED, Forbes.com, and MarketWatch.
 He's also a bestselling author.
 His book, "Fiscal Hangover: How to Profit from the New Global Economy" (John Wiley & Sons), continues to garner rave reviews.

 Keith has been leading The Money Map Report as Chief Investment Strategist since 2008.
 He's also the editor of The Geiger Index, an ultra-reliable, emotion-free guide to making big money and avoiding losses.
-(The Geiger is on a serious roll, with a track record of 68 winning trades out of 73 at press time.)
+(The Geiger is on a serious roll, with a near-perfect track record.)
 His Strike Force publication has a very straightforward strategy: Get in, target gains, and get out clean.

 Keith holds a BS in management and finance from Skidmore College and an MS in international finance (with a focus on Japanese business science) from Chaminade University.
 He splits his time between the United States and Japan with his wife and two sons, and he regularly travels the world in search of investment opportunities others don't yet see or understand.